Centre says it has enough grains to feed 81 crore people for nine months

 The government has also made it easier for agencies, public or private, to purchase grains from it at a subsidised rate if they are involved in helping the poor.

-"If in this lockdown there had been any issue regarding the supply of food grains, then it could have created a havoc.
+"If in this lockdown there had been any issue regarding the supply of food grains, then it could have created havoc.
 So the biggest satisfaction and relief is that it has all gone well," Paswan, a member of the Group of Ministers overseeing the lockdown exercise, said.

 Following the start of the three-week lockdown from March 24 midnight, the government had announced three months of free ration for the PDS beneficiaries and also allowed them to purchase their usual monthly quota on credit for three months.